Skip to main content

 Beijing (北京)

-Beijing cuisine represents Northern Chinese imperial cooking with influences from Manchu, Mongolian, and Shandong cuisines.
-As the historic capital, it developed sophisticated palace dishes alongside hearty street foods.
-Famous for Peking Duck, jianbing (savory crepes), zhajiangmian (noodles with fermented soybean paste), and mutton hotpot.
-November 2025 celebrates preservation of hutong neighborhood eateries serving traditional Beijing snacks.
+Beijing cooking is northern imperial food, drawing on Manchu, Mongolian and Shandong traditions.
+As the old capital, the city built up elaborate palace dishes alongside hearty street fare.
+It's the home of Peking duck, jianbing (savory crepes), zhajiangmian (noodles with fermented soybean paste) and mutton hotpot.
+There's also a growing effort to keep the hutong neighborhood eateries that serve traditional Beijing snacks alive.

 Cultural Significance: